hse-project/hse-project.github.io/v2/docs/gs/storage.md

 total bytes written (TBW).
 For example, a KVDB might be configured with:

-* a capacity directory in a file system created on cost-optimized QLC SSDs
+* a capacity media class in a file system created on cost-optimized QLC SSDs
-* a staging directory in a file system created on performance-optimized TLC SSDs
+* a staging media class in a file system created on performance-optimized TLC SSDs

 In this example, the [media class usage policy](params.md#media-class-usage) (`mclass.policy`) for KVSs in the KVDB could be set to `staging_max_capacity`